TPYBoard/MAX31865/docs/library/pyb.rst

-:mod:`pyb` --- functions related to the board
+﻿:mod:`pyb` --- functions related to the board
 =============================================

 .. module:: pyb